-You should also avoid douching since it can wipe out the bacteria that help keep the balance in the vagina.
+You should also avoid douching, since it can wipe out the bacteria that help keep the balance in the vagina.
 Along these lines, it’s helpful to maintain a healthy vaginal environment.

-You should see a doctor if:
+You should call a doctor if you have:

-- you have a new partner and are worried you may have a sexually transmitted infection
+- a new partner(s) and are worried you may have a sexually transmitted infection

 Carolyn Kay, MD, is an obstetrics and gynecology surgeon whose special interests include reproductive health, contraception, and medical education.
 Dr. Kay earned her Doctor of Medicine from the State University of New York.
 She completed her residency at Hofstra Northwell School of Medicine in New Hyde Park.